 Mr. Trump says tariffs, or duties on foreign goods brought to U.S. markets, allow him to generate revenue, gain leverage in international negotiations and protect U.S. industries and workers.

-He used IEEPA to impose a blanket tariff of 10% on all imports and nation-by-nation levies that are far higher.
+He used the International Economic Emergency Powers Act to impose a blanket tariff of 10% on all imports, as well as nation-by-nation levies that are far higher.

-Mr. Trump has already compelled Japan and South Korea to invest hundreds of billions of dollars in U.S. projects in exchange for lower tariff rates.
+Mr. Trump has compelled Japan and South Korea to invest hundreds of billions of dollars into U.S. projects in exchange for lower tariff rates.

-And Mr. Sauer said the fentanyl-related tariffs just prodded China last week to strike an agreement to change its policies to try to limit the flow of chemicals used to manufacture the potent synthetic opioid that claims tens of thousands of American lives each year.
+Mr. Sauer said the fentanyl-related tariffs prodded China last week to strike an agreement to try to limit the flow of chemicals used to manufacture the potent synthetic opioid, which claims tens of thousands of American lives each year.

-Chief Justice Roberts acknowledged that the tariffs have been “quite effective” as he questioned Neal Katyal, the lawyer for businesses that sued to stop some of the tariffs.
+Chief Justice Roberts acknowledged that the tariffs have been “quite effective” as he questioned Neal Katyal, the attorney for businesses that sued to stop some of the tariffs.

-Several GOP-appointed justices seemed open to Mr. Trump’s argument.
+Several Republican-appointed justices seemed open to Mr. Trump’s argument.

-Justice Brett M. Kavanaugh, a Trump appointee, said President Nixon used a global 10% levy in 1971, under an earlier law.
+Justice Brett M. Kavanaugh, a Trump appointee, said President Nixon implemented a global 10% levy in 1971, under an earlier law.
 He was trying to pressure other nations to resolve a balance-of-payments issue.

-Mr. Sauer said that earlier law also spoke of regulating imports and Congress had it, and Nixon’s actions, in mind as it wrote the 1977 law Mr. Trump is using.
+Mr. Sauer said that earlier law also spoke of regulating imports and that Congress had the earlier law and Nixon’s actions in mind as it wrote the 1977 law Mr. Trump is using.

 “That’s powerful evidence of congressional acquiescence,” he said.

-His arguments seemed to have backers with some of the court’s GOP appointees.
+His arguments seemed to have gained support from some of the court’s Republican appointees.

-Justices Clarence Thomas and Samuel A. Alito Jr. said there may be room for emergency tariff powers, particularly when it’s meant as a tool of foreign policy.
+Justices Clarence Thomas and Samuel A. Alito Jr. said there may be room for emergency tariff powers, particularly as a tool of foreign policy.

-He postulated a situation where a president would use tariffs to prod the release of a U.S. citizen being held hostage by a foreign power.
+Justice Thomas postulated a situation in which a president would use tariffs to prod the release of a U.S. citizen being held hostage by a foreign power.

-Mr. Katyal said the president could resort to other levers or get Congress to approve a tariff in that situation.
+Mr. Katyal said the president could resort to other levers or persuade Congress to approve a tariff in that situation.

-Several justices wondered if Congress had the authority to give away its tariff power.
-One judicial theory, known as the “nondelegation doctrine,” says lawmakers cannot lend out core powers the Constitution assigns them.
+Several justices wondered whether Congress had the authority to relinquish its tariff power.
+One judicial theory, known as the “nondelegation doctrine,” says lawmakers cannot delegate core powers that the Constitution assigns them.

-There’s also the related “major questions doctrine,” which holds that if Congress does grant its powers, it must be explicit in doing so.
+A related “major questions doctrine” holds that Congress must be explicit in granting powers.

-Justice Sotomayor said the court slapped down President Biden’s student loan forgiveness plan in a 2023 ruling citing the major questions doctrine.
+Justice Sotomayor said the court cited the major questions doctrine in 2023 in slapping down President Biden’s student loan forgiveness plan.

-“So Biden could have declared a national emergency in global warming and then gotten his student forgiveness?” she challenged.
+“So Biden could have declared a national emergency in global warming and then gotten his student forgiveness?” she asked.

-Chief Justice Roberts also returned to the issue repeatedly, saying tariffs were a “major authority” and horseshoeing them in under IEEPA “seems to be a misfit.”
+Chief Justice Roberts repeatedly returned to the issue.
+He said tariffs were a “major authority” of Congress and seemed to be a misfit under the International Economic Emergency Powers Act.

-The Senate voted last week to terminate Mr. Trump’s tariff authority under IEEPA, including levies on Brazil, Canada and other nations.
+The Senate voted last week to terminate Mr. Trump’s tariff authority under the International Economic Emergency Powers Act, including levies on Brazil, Canada and other nations.

-That legislation is unlikely to see action in the GOP-controlled House.
+That legislation is unlikely to see action in the Republican-controlled House.

-Both sides hope the Supreme Court will issue a quick decision in the legal fight, but the justices often take weeks if not months to issue an opinion in complex cases.
+Both sides hope the Supreme Court will issue a swift decision in the legal fight, but the justices often take weeks, if not months, to issue opinions in complex cases.

-The justices on Wednesday touched on the difficulty of unwinding the tariffs, wondering about the feasibility of refunds.
+The justices discussed the difficulty of unwinding the tariffs and wondered about the feasibility of issuing refunds.

-Mr. Katyal, trying to give them other options to overrule the president, suggested they could just give refunds to the businesses that sued or could make their ruling prospective.
+Mr. Katyal, attempting to offer options to overrule the president, suggested that the justices could provide refunds to the businesses that sued or could make their ruling prospective.

 The cases are Learning Resources v.
 Trump and Trump v.
 V.O.S.
 Selections.